jonnor/piezopro/README.md

 Preamp Revision 2

 * All connectors for output on one side
-* ? maybe connection for direct soldering onto piezo
+* ? connection for direct soldering onto piezo
+* Adjust frequency response and gain.
 * Smaller board size.
-Smaller components, tighter layout
+Smaller components, tighter layout.
+TL074 in TSSOP, 0402.
-* Optimize costs of components
+* Optimize costs of components.
+Try DC couple opamp stages?
+Reduce capacitor values where possible
 * Document test procedure for PCB.

 ## Questions